 Lake Tradition Trail

 10:00 am - 2:00 pm

-Meet at the High Point trail head, exit 20 on I-90, park in lot.
+Meet at the High Point trail head, exit 20 on I - 90.
 A Discover Pass is required for lot parking.
 Parking on frontage road is free.

 A Meander Along the Snoqualmie River